 and finally, how to ensure privacy and data protection.

-Simulations are efficient, accurate, and without risk.
+3D modelling is efficient, fairly accurate, and without risk.
 In the first stage of the planning process, they provide the necessary information about the required hardware and setup, and facilitate planning and budgeting accordingly.
 In addition, potential risks such as occlusions and edge cases can be evaluated and accounted for in advance.

-Moreover, simulations allow modeling different options and exploring several scenarios, e.g., considering a range of camera models or mounting locations.
+Moreover, they allow exploring different options and scenarios, e.g., considering a range of camera models or mounting locations.

 Furthermore, the rendered camera views allow verifying what will be monitored.
 Thus, one can appraise and address potential privacy issues from the outset.

-Finally, the cameras’ calibration, location, height, orientation, and tilt are defined by the simulation results.
+Finally, the cameras’ calibration, location, height, orientation, and tilt are defined in the 3D model.
 Thus, the installation on the premises and the configuration are fast, straightforward, and efficient.

 During the installation process, a responsible of Parquery accompanies the installer on-site or remotely.
 They assist with and verify the configuration, and adjustments can be made right away.

 SBB’s P+Rail facility in Rapperswil incorporated several factors that required a careful approach.
-Parquery’s assessment and simulations provided SBB with information to evaluate the range of available options.
+Parquery’s assessment and 3D modelling provided SBB with information to evaluate the range of available options.